TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 <br>

 That's all for today.
 Get PHPStan and Rector rules on board, and let them work for you.
-There is more than meets the eyes when it comes to mocks.
-We'll tackle automated refactoring of simple services in next part.
+There is more than meets the eye when it comes to mocks.
+We'll tackle automated refactoring of simple services in the next part.

 <br>